netdata/netdata/backends/README.md

 ## monitoring operation

-Netdata provides 5 charts:
+Netdata provides 4 charts:

 1.  **Buffered metrics**, the number of metrics Netdata added to the buffer for dispatching them to the backend server.

 2.  **Buffered data size**, the amount of data (in KB) Netdata added the buffer.

-3.  ~~**Backend latency**, the time the backend server needed to process the data Netdata sent.
-If there was a re-connection involved, this includes the connection time.~~ (this chart has been removed, because it only measures the time Netdata needs to give the data to the O/S - since the backend servers do not ack the reception, Netdata does not have any means to measure this properly).

-4.  **Backend operations**, the number of operations performed by Netdata.
+3.  **Backend operations**, the number of operations performed by Netdata.

-5.  **Backend thread CPU usage**, the CPU resources consumed by the Netdata thread, that is responsible for sending the metrics to the backend server.
+4.  **Backend thread CPU usage**, the CPU resources consumed by the Netdata thread which is responsible for sending the metrics to the backend server.

 ![image](https://cloud.githubusercontent.com/assets/2662304/20463536/eb196084-af3d-11e6-8ee5-ddbd3b4d8449.png)